Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/Lmod_modules.md

     loaded to be able to load the package, e.g.

     ```bash
-    $ module spider git/2.37.0
+    $ module spider git/2.42.1
     ```

     will return

     ```text
     ----------------------------------------------------------------
-      git: git/2.37.0
+      git: git/2.42.1
     ----------------------------------------------------------------
         Description:
           Git is a free and open source distributed version control
           system

         You will need to load all module(s) on any one of the lines
-        below before the "git/2.37.0" module is available to load.
+        below before the "git/2.42.1" module is available to load.

           CrayEnv
-          LUMI/22.06  partition/C
+          LUMI/23.09  partition/C
-          LUMI/22.06  partition/D
-          LUMI/22.06  partition/EAP
-          LUMI/22.06  partition/G
+          LUMI/23.09  partition/G
-          LUMI/22.06  partition/L
+          LUMI/23.09  partition/L
     ```

     (abbreviated output).
 Note that it also tells you which other modules need to be loaded.
-You need to choose the line which is appropriate for you and load all modules on that line, not the whole list of in this case 11 modules.
+You need to choose the line which is appropriate for you and load all modules on that line, not the whole list of in this case 7 modules.

     This form of `module spider` can also be used to find out how a tool provided as an extension by another module can be made available.
-E.g., in a previous example we we've seen that `CMake/3.23.2` is available via another module.
+E.g., in a previous example we we've seen that `CMake/3.27.7` is available via another module.
     Now

     ```bash
-    $ module spider CMake/3.23.2
+    $ module spider CMake/3.27.7
     ```

     will return output similar to

     ```text
     ----------------------------------------------------------------
-      CMake: CMake/3.23.2 (E)
+      CMake: CMake/3.27.7 (E)
     ----------------------------------------------------------------
         This extension is provided by the following modules.
 To
         access the extension you must load one of the following
         modules.
 Note that any module names in parentheses show the
         module location in the software hierarchy.

-           buildtools/22.06 (LUMI/22.06 partition/L)
+           buildtools/23.09 (LUMI/23.09 partition/L)
-           buildtools/22.06 (LUMI/22.06 partition/G)
+           buildtools/23.09 (LUMI/23.09 partition/G)
-           buildtools/22.06 (LUMI/22.06 partition/EAP)
-           buildtools/22.06 (LUMI/22.06 partition/D)
-           buildtools/22.06 (LUMI/22.06 partition/C)
+           buildtools/23.09 (LUMI/23.09 partition/C)
-           buildtools/22.06 (CrayEnv)
+           buildtools/23.09 (CrayEnv)
     ```
-    This tells that `CMake` is provided by the `buildtools/22.06` module and also indicates six possible combinations of software stack modules that can provide that module.
+    This tells that `CMake` is provided by the `buildtools/23.09` module and also indicates four possible combinations of software stack modules that can provide that module.